HangarMC/HangarAuth/README.md

 ## Initial setup

-You need to create a `hydra` and `kratos` databases in your cockroach db.
-IntelliJ's DB integration can help you here.
+When starting the docker-compose for the first time 3 databases should be created, `hydra`, `kratos`, and `hangar`. `hangar` is not used by this application, but is used for everything by Hangar.
+When you start the spring application for this project, a second schema `auth` will be created inside the `kratos` database.
+This holds HangarAuth-specific information about users.

-You also need to create a hydra client for communication with hangar:
+You also need to create a hydra client for communication with hangar once the databases have been created:

 ### Creating a client